 The tires installed on this vehicle at the factory as original equipment are certified for Greenhouse Gas and Fuel Efficiency regulations.
-Replacement tires must be of and equal or larger loaded drive tire size and equal or lower rolling resistance level (TRRL or Crr).
+Replacement tires must be of an equal or larger loaded drive tire size and an equal or lower rolling resistance level (TRRL or Crr).
 Consult with your tire supplier(s) for appropriate replacement tires.

 In order to limit the rolling resistance of the tires and optimize fuel economy, the maintenance procedures specified by the tire manufacturer must be followed.
-Please see Vehicle Emissions Limited Express Warranty for warranty on greenhouse gas certified tires be clean and dry.
-Do not lubricate wheel nuts or studs.
+Please see Vehicle Emissions Limited Express Warranty for warranty on greenhouse gas certified tires